Board overview

 Note

-The recommended power supply voltage negotiated with USB-C PD controller for power sink mode is 15VDC.
+The recommended power supply voltage negotiated with the USB-C PD controller for power sink mode is 15VDC or 20VDC for rev. >= 1.1.8.
 If you plan to power up the Jetson Orin Baseboard through the USB PD source, make sure it provides at least 45W of power for stable operation.

-Configuring the USB-C Power Delivery controller
+USB-C Power Delivery controller configuration

 The on-board USB-C Power Delivery controller (Texas Instruments/TPS65988) can be configured for a specific power profile by writing a binary configuration file to an SPI flash.
 You can generate your own configuration file with the TPS6598X-CONFIG utility provided by Texas Instruments.
 Please refer to the Jetson Orin Baseboard schematics to identify the USB port and power supply rail associated with it to generate a valid power profile setting while using the TPS6598X-CONFIG tool.
 Also please refer to the TPS65987DDH and TPS65988DH Host Interface Technical Reference Manual for further details.